 Virginia Asbestos Regulations: Related Resources

-If you have been exposed to asbestos in the home, on the job, or elsewhere, you may be at risk for mesothelioma, lung cancer, or other serious illnesses.
+If you've been exposed to asbestos in the home, on the job, or elsewhere, you may be at risk for mesothelioma, lung cancer, or other serious illnesses.
 You also may have a valid legal claim for your illness.
-Consider having a Virginia injury law attorney specializing in asbestos claims evaluate your legal situation at no charge.
+For this reason, you should consider speaking with a local personal injury lawyer who will be familiar with Virginia asbestos regulations and explain how they affect your case.

 Contact a qualified attorney.